Florida Caverns State Park

 Hinson Conservation & Recreation Area

 Hinson Conservation and Recreation Area was completed in 2012 under a partnership between the Florida Trail Association and the City of Marianna.
 In 2012 the Department of Interior designated Hinson Conservation & Recreation Area as a National Recreational Trail.
-The trail head begins at the scenic Chipola River and turns to form a four mile loop around the park passing caves, sink holes and short bluffs along the 226 acres.
-Birding and wildlife enthusiast love this park for its great spotting.
+The trail head begins at the scenic Chipola River and turns to form a four mile loop around the park passing caves, sink holes and short bluffs along 226 acres.
+Birding and wildlife enthusiast love this park for its great spotting opportunities.
 The park is located one mile south of Marianna on Highway 73, open daylight to sundown.
 For more information call 850-482-4353.

-This small trail is tucked away in Marianna on Chipola River at the corner of Kelson Avenue and Nolan Street and is part of the Florida Greenways and Trails.
-The ¼ mile trek leads you to a bend on the Chipola River is known for its birding and wildlife sighting.
+This small trail is tucked away in Marianna on the Chipola River at the corner of Kelson Avenue and Nolan Street and is part of the Florida Greenways and Trails.
+The ¼ mile trek leads you to a bend on the Chipola River and is great for birding and wildlife sighting.
 In 2012 the Department of Interior designated Butler Trail as a National Recreational Trail.
 Future plans are in discussion to connect to the north and south trails.

 Blue Springs Recreation Area

 The first magnitude spring pumps gallons of fresh water into the popular swimming hole each day.
 Plan to spend a summer day here, rent a pavilion for reunions, or pontoon boat or kayak or canoe to discover 202 acres of beauty on Merritt’s Mill Pond.
 Open May-August ONLY.
 For more information and dates of operation, please call 850-718-0437 or 850-482-2114.